Author Bio

 My Gecko (Nacho)

-More Crested Gecko Info After landing on the Reptile Bios page, To get to crested gecko you must go to page 0
+More Crested Gecko Info After landing on the Reptile Bios page, to get to crested gecko, you must go to page 0.

 My Skink (August)

 I am very passionate about reptiles.
 Many people are uneducated about reptile dangers, behavior, and benefits.
 Reptiles have a bad stigma that I hope to reduce.
 I am working on a Girl Scout Gold Award focusing on reptile education.
-Not many people care about reptiles and there is a lack of education in the community about reptiles.
+Not many people care about reptiles, and there is a lack of education in the community about reptiles.
 They also have a negative reputation.
-In addition, there is a lot of false information in movies and many myths people repeat and learn.I will address this root cause by education.
-I will teach and encourage people to learn more about reptiles through social media, posters, brochures, a website, and participating and meeting people in festivals and word of mouth.
+In addition, there is a lot of false information in movies and many myths people repeat and learn.
+I will address this root cause by education.
+I will teach and encourage people to learn more about reptiles through social media, posters, brochures, a website, participating and meeting people at festivals, and word of mouth.

 Ways you can help: